aniyomiorg/aniyomi-website/src/help/faq/README.md

 #### What is a fork?

 Forks are alternative versions of Aniyomi with different features.
+Read more about them here [here](/forks/)

 #### Why am I unable to uninstall Aniyomi?

 On **Android 10**, a bug was introduced that prevented users from uninstalling the app if the device had a MicroSD card.
 To fix the issue, please remove the MicroSD card from the device first, then uninstall Aniyomi.

-#### Can I revert from the Material Design 2 update of Aniyomi?
-It won't be reverted.

 #### How do I pause history or go incognito?

-Enable Incognito Mode by going to <Navigation item="more"/> → Incognito Mode.
+Enable Incognito Mode by going to <NavigationText item="more"/> → Incognito Mode.

 #### Can I make Aniyomi only watch/read my downloaded episodes/chapters?
 Why am I not able to disable downloaded only?

-Enable Download only by going to <Navigation item="more"/> → Download only.
+Enable Download only by going to <NavigationText item="more"/> → Download only.

 #### What is DNS over HTTPS?

 DNS over HTTPS is an experimental way of providing, as the name implies, DNS resolution via HTTPS.
 It provides the advantage of not being vulnerable to Man-in-the-middle attacks (due to TLS encryption in HTTPS), preventing DNS spoofing.
 If you would like to learn more, go [here](https://www.cloudflare.com/learning/dns/dns-over-tls/).
 It allows some blocks to be circumvented without using a VPN.

-You can enable this feature by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/>.
+You can enable this feature by going to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/>.

 #### What should I do if I cannot screenshot within Aniyomi?
-You have Secure Screen set on **Always**, disable it if you want to screenshot by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_security"/> → Secure Screen.
+You have Secure Screen set on **Always**, disable it if you want to screenshot by going to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_security"/> → Secure Screen.

 #### How do I backup my library automatically?
 How do I move data from one phone to another?
 Learn how to use the backup and restore feature [here](/help/guides/backups/), and learn how to enable automatic backups [here](/help/guides/backups/#turning-on-auto-backups/)